ashenBlade/postgres-dev-helper/src/test/README.md

 ## Do not check `description`

-When performing assertions on generic variable, do not rely on `description` member (from `TreeItem`).
+When performing assertions on generic variable, do not rely on `description` member (from `vscode.TreeItem`).
 You can use it when working with our custom members (i.e. number from `Bitmapset`).
 In other cases rely on *stable* parts - variable/member name or type.